Ask the Historian

 Q: What is the history of the closed Stevens Steakhouse?
 I remember my grandparents often going there.

 A: Stevens Steakhouse (pictured at left), 476 N York Street, opened circa 1958 on the southwest corner of York and Lake Streets.
 A few years after the restaurant opened, I-290 opened close-by, increasing the restaurant’s visibility and business.
 The family-owned restaurant was open seven days a week, offering daily lunch and dinner specials.
 The restaurant offered live entertainment, banquet facilities for 200, and rooms for business luncheons.
 The restaurant closed in 2006.

 Q: When was the business district on Spring Road developed?

 A: The Spring Road business district developed as the population grew in West Elmhurst.
-Robertson & Young developed and sold lots in four Spring Road Subdivisions circa 1912 – circa 1920.
-The Chicago Aurora & Elgin RR had a stop at Spring Road, and the area was annexed to the City of Elmhurst in 1915.
+Robertson and Young developed and sold lots in four Spring Road Subdivisions circa 1912 - circa 1920.
+The Chicago Aurora and Elgin RR had a stop at Spring Road, and the area was annexed to the City of Elmhurst in 1915.
 All of these elements resulted in the growth of the Spring Road business district.
 The Elmhurst Press (August 19, 1927) featured an article about the economic and physical growth in the Spring Road area, noting nearly $3 million in construction of homes and commercial properties.
 The 1928 Elmhurst City Directory listed 22 businesses in the two blocks of Spring Road north and south of the railroad.
-Click here to view the City of Elmhurst annexation map.
+View the City of Elmhurst annexation map(PDF).

 Q: Do you have any information on the name of a Kaiser-Frazer car dealer located on Spring Road in the late forties and early fifties?
 My Dad bought Kaisers from him during that time because he was worried that the Korean War would cause shortages similar to WWII.